A Simple Guide to Mortgage Funds and Investments

 Mortgage funds are a popular form of investment for new investors as well as those that are experienced and looking to diversify their portfolios.
 This article dives into the intricacies of investing in mortgages and is a worthwhile read for anyone looking to invest in mortgage funds.

 What is a mortgage fund?

 A mortgage fund is a type of investment product.
-In Australia it is commonly in the form of a managed investment scheme (MIS) also known as a mortgage scheme or a mortgage trust, however can take other forms.
-It has and continues to be quite a popular investment choice for all types of investors including retail “Mum and dad” investors, sophisticated investors, wholesale investors and more recently Self Managed Super Funds (SMSF) Investors.
+In Australia, mortgage funds come in the form of a managed investment scheme (MIS), also known as a mortgage scheme or a mortgage trust.
+Mortgage funds have, and continue to be, a popular investment choice for all types of investors, including retail “Mum and Dad” investors, sophisticated investors, wholesale investors, and more recently Self Managed Super Fund (SMSF) investors.

 What is a mortgage?

 A mortgage is a lien or encumbrance over real estate property.
 It secures the loan to the borrower, and if the borrower defaults, the property can be sold to recoup the loan.
 It’s exactly like getting a home loan from the major banks.